BilgeAdam-Akademi-Students-Gen2/bilgeadam-students-gen2-main/README.md

-# -bilgeadam-students-gen2-main
+# bilgeadam-students

 A presentation website for  students from BilgeAdam Academy

+## Demo